plone/training/theming/adv-resource-registry.rst

        </records>
    </registry>

 This can make sense if we only want to load that bundle under certain conditions, like in a specific context.
-This could lead to a smaller size of loaded static resources, when the are not all needed.
+This could lead to a smaller size of loaded static resources, when they are not all needed.

-After making changes to the registry, like adding resources to a bundle, you have to reload the registry configuration thru an upgrade step or thru a reinstall of the package.
+After making changes to the registry, like adding resources to a bundle, you have to reload the registry configuration via an upgrade step, or via a reinstall of the package.

+If you do change the bundle, it has to be built or rebuilt.
-The concerning bundle has to build/rebuild then.
-You can do this in the ``@@resourceregistry-controlpanel`` by clicking on build for the concerning bundle or by running the ``plone-compile-resources`` script like follow:
+You can do this in the ``@@resourceregistry-controlpanel`` by clicking on *build* for the bundle involved, or by running the ``plone-compile-resources`` script as follows:

 .. code-block:: bash

    $ ./bin/plone-compile-resources --bundle=plone

-.. note:: Unfortunately the ``plone-compile-resources`` does not work currently with multiple resources in a bundle.
-But i hope that this will fixed soon.
+.. .. note:: Unfortunately the ``plone-compile-resources`` does not work currently with multiple resources in a bundle.
+But I hope that this will fixed soon.
+   This was fixed in https://github.com/plone/Products.CMFPlone/pull/1161

 If you have created your own bundle, do the same for this bundle: